TO BE PUBLISHED December 2024

 Further sessions examine implementation of NHS England’s Core20PLUS5 approach to reducing healthcare inequalities and the future for supporting key target groups and progress in clinical areas requiring accelerated improvement.
 Delegates will assess ways forward following the pause of the Major Conditions Strategy, and next steps for service improvement in maternity, severe mental illness and chronic respiratory disease, as well as improving early cancer and hypertension diagnosis.

-Priorities for improving reporting and accountability in Integrated Care Systems will also be discussed, as well as best practice in collaborative approaches and what can be learned from Shaping Places for Healthier Lives programme, which aims to help councils work with partners in their local area to improve health and address health inequalities, alongside partnerships between the NHS and industry.
+Priorities for improving reporting and accountability in Integrated Care Systems will also be discussed, as well as best practice in collaborative approaches and what can be learned from the Shaping Places for Healthier Lives programme, which aims to help councils work with partners in their local area to improve health and address health inequalities, alongside partnerships between the NHS and industry.

 Overall, areas for discussion include: